syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 {% endtabs %}

-You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/PPTX-to-PDF-conversion/Customize-default-fallback-fonts).

 ### Supported script types

-The following table illustrates the supported script types by .Net PowerPoint library (Presentation) in Presentation to PDF conversion.
+The following table illustrates the supported script types by .NET PowerPoint library (Presentation) in Presentation to PDF conversion.

 <table>
 <thead>